 Organised by women, and designed for women, the Levitt Concours will also be judged by a panel of modern day racers, style icons and national editors.

 The new Levitt Concours honours a woman recognised as the first English female racing driver.
-A woman who set the ladies world land speed record, the first water speed record, who taught Queen Alexandra and the Royal Princesses to drive and a woman who – in 1905 – drove a De Dion Bouton from London to Liverpool and back over two days.
+A woman who set the ladies world land speed record, the first water speed record, who effectively introduced the concept of a rear view mirror and a woman who – in 1905 – drove a De Dion Bouton from London to Liverpool and back over two days.
 That’s at a time when tarmacked roads barely existed and less than 10,000 cars were on UK roads.
 She was a true pioneer, and was dubbed the ‘Fastest Girl on Earth’.

 The Levitt Concours is a one-day driving tour from the Guards Polo Club on the banks of the Thames, to the gardens of Hampton Court Palace and the Concours of Elegance.
-Included will be a series of events including the Charles Heidsieck Champagne Reception, a Fortnum & Mason picnic lunch and prize giving.
+Included will be a series of events including the Charles Heidsieck Champagne Reception and a Fortnum & Mason picnic lunch.